web-platform-tests/wpt/resources/test/README.md

       }, 'This test is expected to fail.');
     </script>

+### Unit tests

+The "unit test" type allows for concisely testing the expected behavior of assertion methods.
+These tests may define any number of sub-tests; the acceptance criteria is simply that any tests executed pass.

+### Functional tests

+In order to test the behavior of the harness itself, some tests must force Thoroughly testing the behavior of the harness itself requires ensuring a number of considerations which cannot be verified with the "unit testing" strategy.
+These include:

+- Ensuring that some tests are not run
+- Ensuring conditions to cause test failures
+- Ensuring conditions that cause harness errors

-Finally, each test may include a summary of the expected results as a JSON string within a `<script>` tag with an `id` of `"expected"`, e.g.:
+Functional tests allow for these details to be verified.
+Every functional test must include a summary of the expected results as a JSON string within a `<script>` tag with an `id` of `"expected"`, e.g.:

     <script type="text/json" id="expected">
     {